SanjeevKGupta/example/dash/README.md

 ## How to setup communicating containers on different edge devices

 In this example one container running on an edge device **A** reads the CPU temperature and makes it available over REST API.
-Another container running on another edge device **B** queries the temp service REST API and makes it availble via display service REST APi.
+Another container running on another edge device **B** queries the temp service REST API and makes it availble via display service REST API.
 Display service API can be similarly queried by yet another container/edge device or via CLI.

 This example works on RaspberryPi and can be modified to work on other architectures.